Pediatric Anaphylaxis

 Overview

-Emergency department consultation with a pediatric critical care specialist should be obtained in unstable patients and those unresponsive to treatment.
+ED consultation with a pediatric emergency or critical care specialist should be obtained in unstable patients and those unresponsive to treatment.
 Outpatient consultation with an allergist is appropriate for most patients with anaphylaxis, especially those with the following factors:

-Not all patients will present in shock.
-Most patients present with skin complaints (eg, urticaria, angioedema) along with respiratory, gastrointestinal, or cardiovascular symptoms.
+Few patients will present in shock.
+Most will present with skin complaints (eg, urticaria, angioedema), along with respiratory, gastrointestinal, or cardiovascular symptoms.
 Primary attention is directed at the stabilization of the patient's airway, breathing, and circulation.
 If not already given, epinephrine (which acts as a physiologic antagonist) should be administered as soon as the diagnosis is suspected.

 To see complete information on Anaphylaxis, please go to the main article by clicking here.

-Children who require fluid resuscitation, multiple doses of epinephrine, or repeated doses of a bronchodilator should be hospitalized.
-At a minimum, children who require vasopressors or glucagon should be admitted to a tertiary pediatric intensive care center (PICU).
+Children who require fluid resuscitation, continuous epinephrine infusion, or repeated doses of a bronchodilator should be hospitalized.
+At a minimum, children who require vasopressors or glucagon should be admitted to a tertiary pediatric intensive care center.

 If the patient is hypoxic or has respiratory complaints, high-flow oxygen (warm, humidified air is preferred) by nonrebreather mask should be given.
-In the awake child who is having some difficulty maintaining their airway, a nasopharyngeal (NP) airway is better tolerated than an oropharyngeal (OP) airway.
+In the awake child who is having some difficulty maintaining his or her airway, a nasopharyngeal (NP) airway is better tolerated than an oropharyngeal (OP) airway.

 Continuous positive airway pressure (CPAP) may be considered before using an advanced airway (eg, noninvasive pharyngeal airway, endotracheal intubation) if the child is unable to maintain his or her airway, has decreased oxygen saturation, and/or has a decreasing level of consciousness.
 The use of noninvasive positive pressure (eg, CPAP) may help avoid the need for an advanced airway.
 In patients with signs of significant hypoxia, an advanced airway (eg, supraglottic airway device, endotracheal intubation) should be considered.
 The airway should be secured with an endotracheal tube early in cases of upper airway obstruction.

-Nebulized albuterol (2.5-5 mg/dose) may be used for bronchospasm not responding to epinephrine.
-Although the addition of ipratropium to albuterol has been shown to be beneficial in severe asthma exacerbations in children, this combination in anaphylaxis has not been studied.
-Nebulized epinephrine has been used for stridor secondary to laryngeal edema but has not been studied in anaphylaxis.
+Nebulized albuterol (2.5–5 mg/dose) may be used for bronchospasm not responding to epinephrine.
+Nebulized epinephrine may be used for stridor secondary to laryngeal edema.

 Recall that children are more likely to have compensated shock in which tachycardia and signs of hypoperfusion (eg, decreased peripheral pulses, cool extremities) are present, but the blood pressure is normal.[32]
 A systolic pressure of less than the 5th percentile for age would indicate uncompensated shock, which correlates to the following: